maxforums/maxforums.org/foundation.md

 **Funding and Income**

-The Maxforums Foundation comes from the following sources to support its activities:
+Funding for the Maxforums Foundation comes from the following sources to support its activities:
 - **Individual Donations**: Members can contribute through one-time donations via PayPal or by becoming a Patron on Patreon.
 - **Merchandise**: Income is also generated through the sale of Maxforums branded swag (mugs, stickers, t-shirts, etc.).